rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 ### [miniquad]

 ![miniquad fileopen](miniquad_gl2.gif)
-*VirtualBox, gl2 as the only GPU accelaration available*
+_VirtualBox, gl2 as the only GPU acceleration available_

 [miniquad] is a safe and cross-platform rendering library focused on portability and low-end platform support.

 This month [OpenGl 2.1/GLESv2][gl2pr] PR got merged, adding support for old android phones, virtual machines, and just old computers.
 While the PR itself is quite small, it solved a very old design issue:
 [compatibilities proposal][mqcompat].
 Fixing this issue opened the door for both lower-end backends, like gl1, and higher-level backends.
-Metal being the next in line.
+Metal is the next in line.

 [miniquad]: https://github.com/not-fl3/miniquad/